 Reporting in Real-time

-Monitoring warehouse and fulfillment center performance is critical if you employ an Omnichannel fulfillment approach.
+Monitoring warehouse and fulfillment center performance is critical for employing an Omnichannel fulfillment approach.
 Essential performance measures are revealed through in-depth and detailed insights.
-You’ll be able to continually modify and optimize warehouse procedures thanks to real-time reporting.
+You’ll be able to modify and optimize warehouse procedures thanks to real-time reporting continually.

 When you employ a 3PL, you have a single source to manage all of your channels.
-It provides immediate access to reporting that will highlight your most essential channels and indicate those that need to be improved.
+It provides immediate access to reporting that will highlight your most essential channels and indicate those needing improvement.

 Challenges that omnichannel fulfillment might bring up